PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page "homa.7".

 ## Significant recent improvements
+- November 2021: changed semantics to at-most-once (servers can no longer see multiple instances of the same RPC).
+- August 2021: added new versions of the Homa system calls that support iovecs; in addition, incoming messages can be read incrementally across several homa_recv calls.
 - November 2020: upgraded to Linux 5.4.3.
 - June 2020: implemented busy-waiting during homa_recv: shaves 2
   microseconds off latency.